projectinnovatenewark/csx2/lessons/students/5_system_administration_and_command_line/5_system_admin_and_intro_to_cli.md

     </kbd>
 </div>
 <br>

+***At this point, students should proceed through the rest of the exercise independently

 We can check to make sure we are in our working directory by executing `pwd` in our terminal.
 This will give us the output “/home/user/programming”